RSSNext/rsshub-docs/src/guide/instances.md

 ## Folo

-[Folo](https://github.com/RSSNext/Folo) offers numerous user-shared instances that you can switch between and use with just one click.
-However, these instances are not compatible with external readers.
-Additionally, you can share your own instances on Folo to earn tokens.
+[Folo](https://folo.is/) is an AI RSS reader and discovery platform that works especially well with RSSHub.
+It offers numerous user-shared instances that you can browse, switch between, and use with just one click inside Folo.
+These instances are not compatible with external readers.
+You can also share your own instance on Folo to earn tokens.
+Source code: [GitHub](https://github.com/RSSNext/Folo).

 ![img](https://i.imgur.com/HZKrUSd.png)